 Whilst all brushes will at some point show signs of wear on the bristles, premium brush bristles change colour to indicate the need for change.

-Take a look at the following images that show different brush heads at different stages and in different conditions.
+Take a look at the images below (click to enlarge) which show different brush heads at different stages and in different conditions.

 The life of each brush head varies from user but on average 3 months is the recommended time frame for replacing, even if you think it looks ok!